mattbrailsford/umbraco-fluidity/docs/_pages/04-reference-00-umbraco-icons.md

 permalink: /reference/umbraco-icons/index.html
 ---

-The following is a list of icons and icon colors supported by Umbraco that can be used for section, tree and collections in Fluidity.
+The following is a list of icons and icon colors supported by Umbraco that can be used for section, tree and collections defined via the Fluidity API.

 ### Icon colours